ady-bhai/agent-ID-poc-SG/README.md

 - **Alan Chan's** foundational work on IDs for AI systems and infrastructure for AI agents (GovAI)
 - **Singapore's MGF** for Agentic AI (IMDA, Jan 2026)

-The demo was presented to inernal stakeholders for SASH.
-It is being used to inform ongoing discussions about agent identity infrastructure It was referenced during a GovTech meeting and will be shown to AISI stakeholders in early April 2026.
+The demo was presented to internal stakeholders for SASH.
+It is being used to inform ongoing discussions about agent identity infrastructure.
+It was referenced during a GovTech meeting and will be shown to AISI stakeholders in early April 2026.

 ---